vectordotdev/vector/rfcs/2022-08-25-12217-handling-discarded-events.md

 - Should the option for turning unhandled output enforcement into a hard error be written as a more generic switch to turn _all_ deprecations into errors?

-- Do we need separate outputs to distinguish between discards and errors?

 - Do we want to have a third value for `output.X.disposition` to allow for marking events as either permanently failed (ie rejected) vs temporarily failed (ie errored)?